mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 A source can restrict the messages transferred from a source by specifying a filter.
 A filter can be thought of as a function which takes a message as input and returns a boolean value: true if the message will be accepted by the source, false otherwise.
 A filter must not change its return value for a message unless the state or annotations on the message at the node change (e.g., through an updated delivery state).

+#### Messaging

 The AMQP message consists of the following sections:

 - Zero or one `header`: the Transport headers for a message.
-- Zero or one `delivery-annotations`: delivery-specific non-standard properties at the head of the message.
+- Zero or one `delivery-annotations`: delivery-specific non-standard properties at the head of the message.
 - Zero or one `message-annotations`: properties of the message which are aimed at the infrastructure and should be propagated across every delivery step.
 - Zero or one `properties`: immutable properties of the message.
 - Zero or one `application-properties`: structured application data.
 Intermediaries can use the data within this structure for the purposes of filtering or routing.